The Doctor sighed and looked at the starfield stretched

 the largest building in their village half collapsed in on itself.
 The

-fire, but the men of the village were dealing with that.
+was a fire, but the men of the village were dealing with that.

 “There are people trapped,” The Doctor said.
 He could feel